sTingley/GPT_Identity/Notification/README.md

 ## Ballot (ballot.js)

-	--TODO :-- Should create Ballot.sol instance
+	TODO : Should create Ballot.sol instance
-	--TODO :-- Should listen event from Ballot.sol, backend should send "public key" and "message" along with the event
+	TODO : Should listen event from Ballot.sol, backend should send "public key" and "message" along with the event

 	- For now assuming event has triggerd ballot.js creates JSON file named with public key under the <Digital Twin>/notifications (path can be changed anywhere)
 	- If file already exists, read the files and push the messages at the top
 	- <public_key>.json has